Increase Efficiency With Harvest Supplies, Equipment, & Machines

 Drying should last 5-9 days under optimal conditions:

 - Airflow – A slight breeze will dry the plant material out evenly and help prevent mold.

-- Long-term storage – Curing will keep your flowers fresh and prevent lost of quality.
+- Long-term storage – Curing will keep your flowers fresh and prevent loss of quality.
 As well, it will remove enough moisture so mold won’t grow.

 - Jars – This provides a very affordable way to successfully cure your flowers.
-With this method there is more room for human error, and in general more work and monitoring involved.
-You will need an hydrometer to monitor humidity.
+With this method, there is more room for human error, and in general, more work and monitoring involved.
+You will need a hygrometer to monitor humidity.

-- Curing machine – Because curing is an incredibly important process, a curing machine that reduces labor, automatically vents out built up moisture (burping), and carefully controls humidity is a godsend for larger operations.
+- Curing Harvest Machine – Because curing is an incredibly important process, a curing machine that reduces labor, automatically vents out built-up moisture (burping), and carefully controls humidity is a godsend for larger operations.
 You can set the parameters and walk away knowing that your cure will be perfect.

 Curing can last anywhere from 2 – 4 weeks under optimal conditions: